 I call this soup my “post holiday cleanse” soup.
 It’s pretty much all I desire after a few weeks of overly indulgent foods.
 Every few weeks in the winter (especially right after the holidays), I like to whip up a huge pot of this filling, nutritious, and warming Hearty Vegetable Soup.
 Then, we eat on it all week long.

 You can really add whatever veggies you have on hand to this recipe.
+I also like to add in black beans or lentils, as well.
 It’s a great one for cleaning out the fridge (and the digestive system..ha, ha!).
 Plus, it takes no time at all.

 Use any combination of vegetables in your fridge and pantry to make this hearty, delicious vegetable soup.
 Whip up a big batch and your family will eat on this all week long.